amadeoas/spring-customerproducts/readme.md

 The graphics were created using [draw.io](https://www.draw.io/).
 They can be modified by uploading the XML files located under the [docs](docs/) directory from within [draw.io](https://www.draw.io/").

+### TODO
+- Add support to change the language from any of the views, currently only two languages have translations English and Spanish.
+- Complete the unit-tests for the Sprint Data JPA implementation
+- The "Checkout" button should be at the bottom of the basket area, fixed.
+Also areas for each product should be possible to scroll if not all products or selections fit in the area..